101. Introduction to Acting 1. Permission of instructor. Open to non-concentrators. (3). (Excl).

 577. History of Dress.
 Theatre 260.
 (3).
 (Excl).

 A lecture and slide survey course tracing the history of dress from ancient times through present day with emphasis on the societies which produced particular manners and styles of dress.
-Midterm and final exams.
+Research book, midterm and final exams.
 Cost:2 WL:1 (Hahn)

 University of Michigan | College of LS&A | Student Academic Affairs | LS&A Bulletin Index